Fredricktgl/twitter-clone/README.md

 1) An attempt to do out my own version of Twitter.
 This app was done as training to more advanced ruby on rails concepts.
 2) Git clone https://github.com/Fredricktgl/twitter-clone.git to your directory
+3) cd twitter-clone
-3) Bundle install
+4) Bundle install
-4) Rake db:create db:migrate
+5) Rake db:create db:migrate
-5) Alternatively, you can view the live app here: https://alpha-camp-twitter.herokuapp.com/
+6) Alternatively, you can view the live app here: https://alpha-camp-twitter.herokuapp.com/

 # Known issues
 1) User interface not optimized for different screen resolutions